-Low income fan nilies with children as provided in §1931 of the Act SSI recipients Aged, blind or d lisabled in 209(b) states who are eligible under 42 CFR §435.121 Optional state s upplement recipients Optional catego rically needy aged and/or disabled individuals who have income at: Select one: 100% of the e Federal poverty level (FPL) % of FPL, which is lower than 100% of FPL.
-Specify per centage: duals with disabilities who buy into Medicaid (BBA working disabled group as provided in (ii)(XIII)) of the Act) duals with disabilities who buy into Medicaid (TWWHA Basic Coverage Group as provided in (ii)(XV) of the $Act$ ) duals with disabilities who buy into Medicaid (TWWIIA Medical Improvement Coverage ded in §1902(a)(10)(A)(ii)(XVI) of the Act) luals age 18 or younger who would require an institutional level of care (TEFRA 134 eligibility led in $\$1902(e)(3)$ of the Act) Medically needy y in 209(b) States (42 CFR §435.330) Medically needy y in 1634 States and SSI Criteria States (42 CFR §435.320, §435.322 and §435.324) Specify: acial home and co mmunity-based waiver group under 42 CFR §435.217) Note: When the special home and iver group under 42 CFR §435.217 is included, Appendix B-5 must be completed es not furnish waiver services to individuals in the special home and community-based waiver CFR §435.217.
+SSI recipients Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121 Optional state supplement recipients Optional categorically needy aged and/or disabled individuals who have income at: Select one: 100% of the Federal poverty level (FPL) % of FPL, which is lower than 100% of FPL.
+Specify percentage: Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in §1902(a)(10)(A)(ii)(XIII)) of the Act) Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in §1902(a)(10)(A)(ii)(XV) of the Act) Working individuals with disabilities who buy into Medicaid (TWWIIA Medical Improvement Coverage Group as provided in §1902(a)(10)(A)(ii)(XVI) of the Act) Disabled individuals age 18 or younger who would require an institutional level of care (TEFRA 134 eligibility group as provided in §1902(e)(3) of the Act) Medically needy in 209(b) States (42 CFR §435.330) Medically needy in 1634 States and SSI Criteria States (42 CFR §435.320, §435.322 and §435.324) Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the state plan that may receive services under this waiver) Specify: Special home and community-based waiver group under 42 CFR §435.217) Note: When the special home and community-based waiver group under 42 CFR §435.217 is included, Appendix B-5 must be completed No. The state does not furnish waiver services to individuals in the special home and community-based waiver group under 42 CFR §435.217.
 Appendix B-5 is not submitted.
 Yes.
-The state fu under 42 CFR § urnishes waiver services to individuals in the special home and community-based waiver group 4435.217.
-Select one and co omplete Appendix B-5.
-All individu nals in the special home and community-based waiver group under 42 CFR §435.217 Only the fol CFR §435.2 llowing groups of individuals in the special home and community-based waiver group under 4 217 Check each that applies: A spec cial income level equal to: Select one: 30 00% of the SSI Federal Benefit Rate (FBR) Δ nercentage of FRR, which is lower than 300% (42 CFR 8435.236)
+The state furnishes waiver services to individuals in the special home and community-based waiver group under 42 CFR §435.217.
+Select one and complete Appendix B-5.
+All individuals in the special home and community-based waiver group under 42 CFR §435.217 Only the following groups of individuals in the special home and community-based waiver group under 42 CFR §435.217 Check each that applies: A special income level equal to: Select one: 300% of the SSI Federal Benefit Rate (FBR)

+A percentage of FBR, which is lower than 300% (42 CFR §435.236)

 Specify percentage:

 A dollar amount which is lower than 300%.

 Specify dollar amount:

 Aged, blind and disabled individuals who meet requirements that are more restrictive than the SSI program (42 CFR §435.121)

 Medically needy without spend down in states which also provide Medicaid to recipients of SSI (42 CFR §435.320, §435.322 and §435.324)

 Medically needy without spend down in 209(b) States (42 CFR §435.330)

 Aged and disabled individuals who have income at:

 Select one:

 100% of FPL

 % of FPL, which is lower than 100%.

 Specify percentage amount:

 Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the state plan that may receive services under this waiver)

 Specify: